satadrubasu/python-devops/python3-basic.md

      ```
 ### 5.4 Interfaces and Implementations / DuckTyping <a name="class_interface"></a>

  Polymorphism - Using Objects of different types via common Interfaces.
 Applies to Objects and Functions both.
+ Polymorphism in Python is preferred via ducktyping rather than traditional inheritance from base classes.
+ Class Inheritance is more useful in sharing implementation rather than acheiving polymorphism.(airtravel_inherit.py)
  __Duck Typing in python__
  Suitability is not defined by interfaces or inheritance , but by parameters at point in runtime.This is where its different from JAVA.